jonahpearl/timewizard/README.md

 ## Examples

-Extract the location of an animal at specific event times (i.e. vocalizations):
+Extract the location of an animal at specific event times (i.e. vocalizations).
+No interpolation necessary!
+(Therefore faster, easier, and no fooling yourself into thinking you have more temporal resolution than you really do.)
 ```
 # Make up some data
 data_timestamps = np.arange(0,10,0.033)  # eg, 30 Hz video